Yoasobi: Name

-The duo's name, Yoasobi, originates from the Japanese word (夜遊び, yoasobi), meaning "nightlife".
-Ayase, who came up with the name, explained that it is a wish that he and Ikura could take on various playful challenges by comparing their individual career to daytime and Yoasobi's career to nighttime.
+The duo's name, Yoasobi, originates from the Japanese word (夜遊び, yoasobi), literally meaning "nightlife".
+Ayase, who came up with the name, explained that it expresses his wish for him and Ikura to take on various playful challenges, comparing their individual careers to daytime and Yoasobi's to nighttime.
 The duo represents themselves by the slogan "novel into music" (小説を音楽にするユニット, shōsetsu o ongaku ni suru yunitto).
-With this slogan, if the song they performed is not based on a fictional story, they are not credited under Yoasobi, but separately under their individual names (Ayase and Lilas Ikuta).
-The official fanclub was previously called "Club Yoasobi" (CLUB 夜遊), before changing to "Yoa's" (prononuced yours) in October 2025, the duo's sixth anniversary.
+When the song is not based on a fictional story, the duo will credit separately, as Ayase and Lilas Ikuta.
+The official fanclub is Yoa's (pronounced yours), which officially changed from Club Yoasobi (Club 夜遊) in October 2025.

 History

-2019–2021: Formation, "Yoru ni Kakeru" and The Book
+2019–2021: Formation, "Yoru ni Kakeru", and The Book

 Both members of Yoasobi had active music careers before the formation.
-Ayase was a vocalist of rock band Davinci, which was active from 2012 to 2018 and eventually disbanded in 2020.
-He began using Vocaloid software Hatsune Miku to produce music during his treatment at hospital due to peptic ulcer disease.
-He uploaded his first song, titled "Sentensei Assault Girl", on the video-sharing website Niconico in 2018 and gained popularity with "Last Resort" a year later.
-Then, he released his debut extended play Ghost City Tokyo in December 2019.
-Lilas Ikuta, who later adopted the stage name Ikura for Yoasobi, is a singer-songwriter and a former member of the cover group Plusonica (2017–2021).
-She started her music career by performing on the streets and small venues with a guitar at the age of 14, as well as uploading her music and covers on YouTube.
-In 2016, she participated in a new artist training course, called the Lesson, sponsored by Sony Music Entertainment Japan, and released her demo CD 15 no Omoi.
-Later, Ikuta released her first two EPs: Rerise (2018) and Jukebox (2019) through independent label After School.
+Ayase was active as a vocalist for the rock band Davinci from 2012 to 2018; the band disbanded in 2020.
+He began producing music by using Vocaloid software Hatsune Miku during his hospital treatment for peptic ulcer disease.
+He uploaded his first song, "Sentensei Assault Girl", on Niconico in 2018 and gained popularity with "Last Resort" a year later.
+He released his debut EP, Ghost City Tokyo, in December 2019.
+Lilas Ikuta, who adopted the stage name Ikura for Yoasobi, started performing guitar on the streets and small venues at the age of 14, and uploading her music and covers via YouTube.
+In 2016, she participated in Sony Music Entertainment Japan's artist training course, the Lesson, and created her demo, 15 no Omoi.
+Later, Ikuta joined the cover group Plusonica until 2021, and issued her first two EPs: Rerise (2018) and Jukebox (2019) via independent label After School.